merciba/I/README.md

 ### Using PubNub Streams

-I.js also has built-in support for [PubNub]() streams.
-Here's an example of binding Tweets to a DOM element.
+I.js also has built-in support for [PubNub](http://www.pubnub.com/developers/tutorials/publish-subscribe/) streams.

+Here's an example of binding PubNub's [Twitter Firehose](http://www.pubnub.com/developers/data-streams/twitter-stream) to a DOM element.

 Let's say you have the following HTML.